Compadre Brokers Home Seller's Toolkit

 Complete disclosures.
 California real estate law requires sellers to disclose all known property conditions.

 Marketing Plan.
-An 8 week marketing plan developed to reach the right buyer for your home.
+We implement a proven digital marketing strategy just for your home.
 It's different and works.

 Be Home Ready